 Sadly, the team's Annus horribilis came at a time when it was meant to be celebrating the 50th anniversary of its founding, the truth being that there was precious all to celebrate.

-Closer to home, while Button is retained, Perez has been dropped in favour of rookie Kevin Magnussen, prompting some to ask whether the Mexican's signing was a knee-jerk reaction to Hamilton's departure, and whether the Dane is himself entirely ready for F1, particularly with a front-running team.
+While Button was retained, Perez was dropped in favour of rookie Kevin Magnussen, prompting some to ask whether the Mexican's signing was a knee-jerk reaction to Hamilton's departure, and whether the Dane was entirely ready for F1, particularly with a front-running team.

-Then, despite having enticed Red Bull's Head of Aerodynamics, Peter Prodromou, back to Woking, with just two weeks before the MP4-29 is unveiled there is no news as to who will replace Vodafone as title sponsor after its seven-year partnership came to an end in 2013.
+Furthermore, despite having enticed Red Bull's Head of Aerodynamics, Peter Prodromou, back to Woking, when the MP4-29 was unveiled there was no replacement for Vodafone as title sponsor indeed, the sponsors logos were conspicuous by their absence.